 What is gravlax?

 Gravlax is fish cured in a mix of salt, sugar, pepper and dill.
 It’s easy to make yourself from fresh salmon and the result a little like smoked salmon but without the high cost.
 It’s a common sight on a Scandinavian Christmas meal table, and makes a great holiday appetizer.
 You can use gravlax just as you would smoked salmon, it just has a slightly lighter flavor.
 It picks up the lovely freshness from the dill in the cure, but without it overpowering.
+I’ve used it as a topping for blini as well as on Danish smørrebrød and it’s great.

 How it’s made